cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - HASH_IDENTIFIER where applicable to differentiate between network modes for commands used, required due to legacy Byron considerations
 - add ptn0-praos.yaml, make prereqs default to combinator, and accept p argument to indicate praos mode.
 - cardano-node 1.16.0 refers to txhash using quotes, sed them out
+- show changelog in update menu when new major version is available

 ### Changed
 - Default config switched to combinator instead of testnet
 - Start maintaining seperate versions of praos and combinator config files.
+- Add 10s timeout to wget commmands in case of issue

 ### Fixed
 - Slots reference was mixing up for shelley testnet in absence of a combinator network